oroinc/documentation/book/data_api.rst

 Quick Start
 ===========

-To start using the API, a user should take a few preliminary steps:
+To start using the API, you must take a few preliminary steps:

--  Ensure that the application is installed correctly.
+    1. Ensure that the application is installed correctly.
--  Generate an API token for a user:
+    2. Generate an ``API key`` for a user:
+        a.
+If you want to generate an ``API key`` for yourself, navigate to the ``Profile page`` of your user:
--  To do that, navigate to the ``Profile page`` of your user. ``My User`` link is available in the dropdown menu in the top right corner or via a direct link (e.g. http://localhost.com/user/profile/view).
-In case you want to generate ``API Key`` for any other user in the system, open ``Users grid`` (System->User Management->Users), find the user who needs an API key and open its view page by clicking on the grid row or ``View`` from the ellipsis menu.
+            - either click the ``My User`` link in the ``User Menu`` in the top right corner of the current page, or
+            - follow the direct link, e.g. http://<hostname_of_your_oro_application>/user/profile/view.
+        b.
+If you want to generate an ``API Key`` for another user, open their view page: open the ``Users grid`` (System->User Management->Users), find the user who needs an API key, and click the corresponding grid row or ``View`` from the ellipsis menu at the right-hand end of the row.
-   Finally, simply click on the ``Generate Key`` button.
-You'll see the generated key near the button looking like:    ``f5c7cd6bf05654e6ce8e5c4c17fbe6535c6161d2``.
+    3. Click on the ``Generate Key`` button.
+You'll see the generated key near the button, it will look like: ``f5c7cd6bf05654e6ce8e5c4c17fbe6535c6161d2``.

 .. hint::